 -

 Create a Budget: A well-planned budget can help you track your spending, avoid impulse purchases, and ensure you’re saving enough for the future.
+It's important to account for necessary monthly expenses like child support in your financial planning to ensure overall budgeting and expenditure are managed effectively.

 -